gitpod-io/ai-security-engineer/README.md

 # Your Ona AI Security Engineer

-Jonas is a 100% autonomous AI engineer who monitors for CVEs and other vulnerabilities and drives fixes.
+A 100% autonomous AI engineer who monitors for CVEs and other vulnerabilities and drives fixes.

 ## Data Flow